Abdullahkou/abdullahkou.github.io/_pages/about.md

 ## Hello!

 I am a Data Scientist with a strong focus on Computer Vision.
-My research explores Multi-Task Learning, Panoptic Segmentation, and AI applications in healthcare, aiming to develop cutting-edge solutions that enhance medical diagnostics.
+My research interests include Multi-Task Learning, Panoptic Segmentation, and AI applications in healthcare.
+I enjoy working on practical AI solutions that can make a real difference, especially in medical diagnostics.

-I am currently pursuing a Bachelor’s degree in Artificial Intelligence at THI (Technische Hochschule Ingolstadt), where I have worked on various research projects involving deep learning architectures, computer vision, and natural language processing (NLP).
-My goal is to develop efficient AI models that can operate under real-world constraints.
+Currently, I am pursuing a Bachelor’s degree in Artificial Intelligence at THI (Technische Hochschule Ingolstadt).
+Over the years, I’ve worked on various projects involving deep learning, computer vision, and NLP.
+I’m particularly interested in developing efficient AI models that can work under real-world constraints.

 ---

-📍 On a personal note, I am Syrian and strongly connected to my cultural heritage, which influences both my work and perspective.
+📍On a more personal note, I’m originally from Syria and have a strong connection to my cultural heritage.
-Beyond that, I enjoy reading and playing football as ways to learn, unwind, and stay active
+In my free time, I enjoy reading, playing football, and exploring new technologies.